-- the land registry certificate; - · the tax registry certificate; - · the licence of use for buildings; - the energy efficiency certificate, if applicable; - the building specifications certificate, if applicable; - proof of the payment of all taxes and charges related to the property; - confirmation of non-exercise of pre-emption rights; and - planning, zoning and environment documentation in case of land for construction.
+- the land registry certificate; - the tax registry certificate; - · the licence of use for buildings; - the energy efficiency certificate, if applicable; - the building specifications certificate, if applicable: - proof of the payment of all taxes and charges related to the property; - confirmation of non-exercise of pre-emption rights; and - planning, zoning and environment documentation in the case of land for construction.

-Buyers' approach to real estate due diligence has not changed due to the COVID-19 pandemic, despite investors being generally more concerned and cautious.
+Buyers' approach to real estate due diligence has not significatively changed due to the COVID-19 pandemic.
+However, investors are more cautious regarding certain specific topics, such as force majeure and the revision of price clauses in construction agreements and break clauses in lease agreements.